 There are two main types of life insurance: whole and term.
 You might consider whole life if you are nearing retirement age and want the security of a guaranteed death benefit for your child, or if you’re planning your estate and want to pass assets down to the next generation.

-Term life insurance is the most practical and affordable coverage option for most families.
-Term policies provide protection for a predetermined time frame at a fixed monthly cost (it can range from five years to 10, 20, 30 years, or more).
-Because a term policy provides protection only while you need it most (i.e. while raising kids until they’re self-sufficient adults), you’ll save money long-term.
+Term life insurance can be a practical and affordable coverage option for most families.
+Term policies provide protection for a predetermined time frame at a fixed monthly cost (the time frame can range from five years to 10, 20, 30 years, or more).
+A general rule of thumb is to budget for a policy that covers your child until they are no longer being supported by you.

 As your child grows, so will the expenses they bring.
-It can cost up to $233k to raise a child to the age of 17, not including the cost of college tuition and living expenses.
-It’s becoming more common for adult children to live with their parents into their early 20s as they establish themselves.
+It can cost up to $233,000 to raise a child to the age of 17, not including the cost of their college education and living expenses.
+It’s also becoming more common for adult children to live with their parents into their early twenties as they establish themselves.
 Their financial needs (student loans, rent, and living expenses) should be taken into consideration when you’re thinking about how much coverage you need.

-Let’s be real, being a new mom is overwhelming.
-From the new routine—sleep, feed, repeat—to balancing all the other important chores and demands of pre-baby life.
-Something that shouldn’t be hard or stressful is ensuring that the family is set up for a healthy financial future.
+Let’s be real, being a new mom can be overwhelming.
+From the new routine (sleep, feed, repeat), to balancing all the other important chores and demands of pre-baby life.
+Something that shouldn’t be difficult or stressful is ensuring that your family is set up for a healthy financial future.
 Owning a life insurance policy can protect your family during the years they need you most.